Dalibor (opera)

 The subject of the opera is Dalibor of Kozojedy (fl. c.
 1490), a Czech knight who took part in an uprising in Ploskovice in support of the oppressed people and was sentenced to death in 1498, during the reign of Vladislaus II of Hungary.
-The plot bears a resemblance to that of Ludwig van Beethoven's opera Fidelio, in that the central female characters in each opera disguise themselves in male clothing to try to save the hero.
+The plot bears a resemblance to that of Beethoven's Fidelio, in that the central female characters in each opera disguise themselves in male clothing and gain the confidence of a jailor to try to save the imprisoned hero.

 Performance history

 Smetana had great affection for the opera, but because of the lukewarm reception, died thinking that he had failed with this opera.
 The revival in 1886, however, two years after the composer's death, was a success.
 In the 1890s, the opera received productions in Zagreb, Munich, and Hamburg.
 Gustav Mahler conducted an 1892 production in Vienna.